American Political Literature '24

 “Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”

-According to Emily Blount, author of on The Disturbing Rise of Strategic Antisemitism examples might include: Holocaust denial or Distortion--saying it didn't happen, or it wasn't intentional, or even that Jews invented it to create an impression of victimhood--and various conspiracy narratives--saying "Jews are responsible for"...fill in the blank: "Jews control the media" or Banks; then there are the regular trops: "Jews killed Jesus," blood libel, "Jews drink the blood of Christian children," and some types of anti-Zionism.
+According to Emily Blount, author of The Disturbing Rise of Strategic Antisemitism, examples might include: Holocaust denial or distortion--saying it didn't happen, or it wasn't intentional, or even that Jews invented it to create an impression of victimhood--and various conspiracy narratives--saying "Jews are responsible for" ...fill in the blank: "Jews control the media" or Banks; then there are the regular tropes: "Jews killed Jesus," blood libel, "Jews drink the blood of Christian children," and some types of anti-Zionism.
 She defines such anti-Zionism as "strategic antisemitism," that is,

 "the deployment of the rhetoric of antisemitism to support a nation’s strategic interest--so in the context of the war right now, some countries see the war as an opportunity to advance their national agenda in the region but also visa vis America and other enemies."

-She gives examples of how, predictably, Iran does this and China as well in more subtle ways, including on Tik Tok,
+She gives examples of how, predictably, Iran does this but also China as well in more subtle ways, including on Tik Tok,

-According to some reports and surveys 67 of American teens are using Tick Tock.
+According to some reports and surveys, 675 of American teens are using Tick Tock.
 I think it's probably a little higher.
-But so China has these algorithms within Tick Tock that's creating Echo Chambers.
-It's putting fabricated accounts of Israeli atrocities into really heavy circulation and it's encouraging Young Americans to take sides on the conflict with little or no understanding or even interest in the history and complexity of the conflict.
+But so China has these algorithms within Tick Tock that's creating echo chambers.
+It's putting fabricated accounts of Israeli atrocities into really heavy circulation and it's encouraging young Americans to take sides on the conflict with little or no understanding or even interest in the history and complexity of the conflict.

 Above, paraphrased and quoted from The Gist podcast, April 4, 2024.